ahmetremziata/cqrs-movie-project/README.md

 # cqrs-movie-project
-An example for cqrs and event sourcing
+An api example for cqrs and event sourcing

+## Dependencies
+Postgre
+Kafka
+ElasticSearch

+## Usage